 If enduring discrimination in the workplace has inflicted personal harm to you, whether physical or emotional, and you have needed to seek help, these records could prove valuable to your case.
 For example, if you began having high blood pressure after the discrimination took place, this would be important to document in your case.
 Additionally, if the stress of harassment or discrimination in the workplace has affected your personal mental health and you have sought out help from a counselor or other professional, these records could also prove to be important.

 Do you believe there were any witnesses to the harassment or discrimination?
 If so, your employee rights attorney could find their contact information very helpful.
 A note: consulting with your attorney prior to approaching potential witnesses, if that has not already occurred, is a good idea due to the sensitivity of the situation.

-There’s a lot more to employment discrimination cases than what we presented here and that’s why if you think you’ve been discriminated against you should talk to someone who can help you sort out the details of your experience.
-Contact the employment attorneys at Wenzel Fenton Cabassa, P.A. today.
+There’s a lot more to employment discrimination cases than what we presented here, and that’s why if you think you’ve been discriminated against, you should talk to someone who can help you sort out the details of your experience.
+Contact the Florida employment discrimination attorneys at Wenzel Fenton Cabassa, P.A. today.